Securing Windows server VMs: MFA without the overhead

 • Remote ones in the cloud.

-Inevitably, this has a huge bearing on security because it means that organizations must choose whether authentication is managed from their own network using AD or via a third-party service provider.
+Inevitably, this has a huge bearing on security.
+It means that organizations must choose whether authentication is managed from their own network using AD or via a third-party service provider.

 One option is to go for Microsoft’s native tools and services.